 HACC's Dual-Enrollment program gives qualified high school juniors and seniors the opportunity to receive high school and college credit simultaneously.

-Dual-enrollment students can take college credit courses at any HACC campus.
-You can also choose an off-site location or online.
+Dual-enrollment students can take college credit courses at any HACC campus, at an off-site location or online.
 The credits you earn may satisfy high school graduation requirements.
 These course credits also become part of your permanent HACC record.
 You can apply them to a HACC degree program or transfer them to another college.

 Why should I participate in the dual-enrollment program?

-- We offer courses at the prevailing college tuition rate .
+- We currently offer courses at the prevailing college tuition rate .

 - Courses provide HACC college credits.
 Credits can typically transfer to other colleges and universities.

-- You will experience the college setting -the dual-enrollment program can ease your transition from high school to college.
+- You will experience the college setting and ease your transition from high school to college.

-- You will become familiar with the college class format.
-You will also learn how to better manage your time.
+- You will become familiar with the college class format and learn how to better manage your time.

 - College-level coursework and student services can help you decide what you want to do in the future.